electricsquare/raymarching-workshop/readme.md

 - We don't need to author the explicit scene representation - triangle meshes, tex coords, colours, etc
 - We benefit from a range of useful features of distance fields, some of which are mentioned above

-Having said the above, there are some nice/elegant/simple entry points into ray tracing.
-[The Ray Tracing in One Weekend free book](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html) (and [subsequent](http://in1weekend.blogspot.com/2016/01/ray-tracing-second-weekend.html) [chapters](http://in1weekend.blogspot.com/2016/03/ray-tracing-rest-of-your-life.html)) are very highly recommended and are essential reading for anyone interested in graphics.
+Having said the above, there are some elegant/simple entry points into ray tracing.
+The [Ray Tracing in One Weekend free book](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html) (and [subsequent](http://in1weekend.blogspot.com/2016/01/ray-tracing-second-weekend.html) [chapters](http://in1weekend.blogspot.com/2016/03/ray-tracing-rest-of-your-life.html)) are very highly recommended and are essential reading for anyone interested in graphics.

 ## Let's begin!